How To Grow Kangkong (AKA Water Spinach)

 Those that live in cooler climates can grow this edible plant as an annual.
 If you don’t want your entire yard covered in water spinach, keep it from spreading by planting in a container.

-Growing requirements for kangkong
+Growing conditions for kangkong

 How to grow kangkong from cuttings

 Take cuttings from stem shoots that are between 8–24 inches (20–60 centimeters) long.
 The University of Adelaide recommends you take cuttings from stems where the tips have just been harvested within the past couple of days.
-These are the cuttings that provide the best results.
+These are the cuttings that provide the best results.⁴

 When taking cuttings, aim to get three or more nodes.
 One node needs to go beneath the soil.